Learn what to expect with this care approach that offers symptom relief for seriously ill people of any age.

 Here's some information to help you get ready for your first consultation appointment.

-Palliative care is an approach to care that you may want to access at any stage of a serious illness.
-It helps you manage symptoms and address concerns that matter most to you.
+Palliative care can be part of your treatment plan at any stage of a serious illness.
 You may consider palliative care when you have questions about:

 Your first meeting may take place while you're in the hospital or in an outpatient clinic.
-Research indicates that early use of palliative care services can improve the quality of life for patients with serious illness, decrease depression and anxiety, increase patient and family satisfaction with care, and, in some cases, even extend survival.
+Research suggests that early use of palliative care services can:

-Your palliative care team will talk with you about your symptoms, current treatments, and how this illness is affecting you and your family.
+Your palliative care team will talk with you about your symptoms and current treatments.
+The team may discuss how this illness is affecting you and your family.
 You and your palliative care team make a plan to prevent and ease suffering and improve your daily life.
 This plan will be carried out in coordination with your primary care team in a way that works well with any other treatment you're receiving.

 Your palliative care plan is designed to fit your life and needs.
 It may include elements such as:

 Support and advice.
-Palliative care services include support for the many difficult situations and decisions you and your family make when you're facing a serious illness or approaching the end of life.
+Palliative care services include support for the many difficult situations and decisions you and your family make when you're facing a serious illness.

 You and your family may talk with a palliative care social worker, chaplain or other team member about stress, spiritual questions, financial concerns or how your family will cope if a loved one dies.
 The palliative care specialists may offer guidance or connect you with community resources.

-Your palliative care team collaborates with your regular doctors to ensure your care is well-coordinated.
+Your palliative care team collaborates with your health care providers to ensure your care is well coordinated.